-Join the conversation: Learn how we’re working to help strengthen communities on the Bank of America Facebook page and follow us on Twitter at @BofA_Community.
+Join the conversation: See how we’re helping address environmental, social and economic issues on the Bank of America Facebook page and Twitter at @BofA_Community